FalcoGer/kOSLibraries/README.md

-from			- from loop (classic for loop) function		- declare function global			- declare global variable in				- for use in for loops is				- initialize with LOCAL or GLOBAL list			- declare list local			- declare local variable
+from			- from loop (classic for loop) function		- declare function global			- declare global variable in				- for use in for loops, put special into list (LIST ENGINES IN eList) is				- initialize with LOCAL or GLOBAL list			- declare list local			- declare local variable